University of Florida: Academics

-Admissions

-Undergraduate
+Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes the University of Florida as "most selective."
-For the Class of 2024 (enrolled fall 2020), Florida received 48,193 applications and accepted 15,002 (31.1%).
-Of those accepted, 6,333 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 42.2%.
+For the Class of 2027 (enrolled fall 2023), Florida's acceptance rate was 24.0%.
+Of those accepted, 6,612 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 43.1%.

 Florida's freshman retention rate is 97%, with 89% going on to graduate within six years.

-The enrolled first-year class of 2024 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 1310–1450, while the middle 50% range of ACT scores was 29–33.
-The University of Florida has the second most selective application process of any university or college in the state of Florida, behind only the University of Miami.
+The Fall 2023 incoming freshman class had an average 1390 SAT score, and a 31 ACT score.
+3% of these students were foreign nationals, while 49% were White Americans, 22% were Hispanic Americans, 14% were Asian Americans, and 6% were Black Americans.

 The University of Florida is a college-sponsor of the National Merit Scholarship Program and sponsored 288 Merit Scholarship awards in 2020.
 In the 2020–2021 academic year, 342 freshman students were National Merit Scholars.
+The university is need-blind for domestic applicants.

 In 2007, the University of Florida joined the University of Virginia, Harvard University, the University of North Carolina at Chapel Hill, and Princeton University in announcing the discontinuation of early decision admissions to foster economic diversity in their student bodies.
 These universities assert early decision admissions forces students to accept an offer of admission before evaluating the financial aid offers from multiple universities.
 The university's single application deadline is November 1.

 Tuition and scholarships

-For the 2018–19 academic year tuition and fees were $6,381 for in-state undergraduate students, and $28,658 for out-of-state undergraduate students.
+For the 2018–19 academic year, tuition and fees were $6,381 for in-state undergraduate students, and $28,658 for out-of-state undergraduate students.
 Tuition for online courses is lower and for graduate courses is higher.

 The Lombardi Scholars Program, created in 2002 and named in honor of the university's ninth president John V. Lombardi, is a merit scholarship for Florida students.
 The scholarship offers $2,700 a semester for eight to ten semesters.

 The J. Wayne Reitz Scholars Program, created in 1997 and named in honor of the university's fifth president J. Wayne Reitz, is a leadership and merit-based scholarship for Florida students.
 Its yearly $2,500 stipend may be renewed for up to three years.

 The Machen Florida Opportunity Scholars Program was created in 2005.
 This is a full grant and scholarship financial aid package designed to help new, low-income UF students that are the first to attend college in their families.
 Every year, 300 scholarships are awarded to incoming freshmen with an average family income of $18,408.

 The Alec Courtelis Award is given annually at the International Student Academics Awards Ceremony.
 The award is given to international students, in recognition of their academic excellence and outstanding contribution to the university and community.
-Louise Courtelis established the Alec Courtelis Award in honor of husband, a successful businessman and former Chairman of the Florida Board of Regents in 1996.
+Louise Courtelis established the Alec Courtelis Award in honor of husband, a successful businessman and former chairman of the Florida Board of Regents in 1996.